netidx/netidx-book/src/quick_start.md

 # Quick Start for Linux

-In this quick start we will set up a Netidx resolver server on your local machine that will service only your local machine.
-This configuration is sufficient for doing development of netidx services, and for trying out various publishers, subscribers, and tools without much setup.
-This setup can be modified later to hook in to a larger netidx install with a central server running Kerberos authentication.
+In this quick start we will set up a Netidx resolver server and related tools on your local machine.
+This configuration is sufficient for doing development of netidx services and for trying out various publishers, subscribers, and tools without much setup.

 ## First Install Rust and Netidx